Building a Gaming PC for Dummies (The Ultimate Guide)

 Won’t I end up buying the wrong parts, or worse, breaking something in the process and wasting hundreds of dollars?

-Believe us though, it’s not all that hard.
+Believe me, however, it’s not all that hard.
 You can easily build your computer on your own if you have the right guidance and follow the recommended steps when putting your components together.
 And that’s why we’re writing this guide.

 We’re going to try and make this as comprehensive as possible, using both text and images, and we hope it will help you put together your dream machine.
 Let’s get started.